dvconricode/Winability/README.md

-This project was built by Dominic Conricode, Richard Ge, Jasper Tsai, and Shu Mien for HackDavis 2021 over a period of 36 hours.
+This project was built by Dominic Conricode, Richard Ge, Jasper Tsai, and Love Chien for HackDavis 2021 over a period of 36 hours.